Career Achievement in Teaching Award

-Eligibility: Tenure-track, tenured, term faculty or a staff member who has more than 12 years teaching experience since the start of their independent academic career and has completed a minimum of one academic year of appointment in Iowa State University’s College of Human Sciences.
-An independent academic career is defined as the start of a tenure-track faculty position.
+Career Achievement: Tenure-track, tenured, term faculty who has more than 12 years teaching experience since the start of their independent academic career and has completed a minimum of one academic year of appointment in Iowa State University’s College of Human Sciences.
+An independent academic career is defined as the start of a full-time faculty position (See provost teaching award page for more information).
 Morrill Professors are ineligible for this award.
 Recipients must be Iowa State employees at the time of the College of Human Sciences Awards Ceremony.

 Amount of award: $500